If you’re living in North Dakota, it’s going to be hard to obtain magic mushrooms legally.

 However, MDMA may become legal across the entire United States for use in MDMA-assisted psychotherapy.
 The FDA is currently reviewing an application submitted by The Multidisciplinary Association for Psychedelic Studies (MAPS).

 Recreational use of MDMA will likely remain illegal in North Dakota for the foreseeable future.

 Possessing MDMA can lead to fines of up to $5,000 and extended jail time.

-Ketamine is legal for medicinal use in North Dakota, and there are ketamine-assisted therapists available in the state.
+Ketamine is legal for medicinal use in North Dakota, and ketamine-assisted therapists are available in the state.

 That said, the recreational use of ketamine is illegal in North Dakota, and it’s punishable with 360 days’ imprisonment and up to a $3,000 fine.